qinwf/jiebaR/README.md

   "fun"
 ```
 ### Simhash Distance
-Simhash worker can do keyword extraction worker and find
+Simhash worker can do keyword extraction and find
-the keywords for two inputs, then computes Hamming distance of them.
+the keywords from two inputs, and then computes Hamming distance betwwen them.

 ```r
  words = "hello world"